waded/xbox-cec/README.md

 This service:

-- Enables TV-on/off over HDMI-CEC when Xbox One turns on/off.
+- enables TV-on/off over HDMI-CEC when Xbox One turns on/off.
 Although Xbox One supports turning the TV on/off with IR, that's not enough in some systems:
-- Sends additional/alternative CEC commands, e.g. to change active source to the Xbox.
+- sends additional/alternative CEC commands, e.g. to switch inputs.
-  People sometimes suggest using universal remotes like Harmony Hub, but Harmony requires a 3rd party service, cannot trigger when you turn on an Xbox controller, can conflict with being able to use Xbox's Google Assistant support, and is more expensive.
-The downside is this solution occupies an HDMI input on the receiver in addition to the Xbox's input.
+  People sometimes suggest universal remotes like Harmony Hub, but Harmony requires a 3rd party service, can't trigger when you turn on the Xbox using its controllers, conflict with being able to use Xbox's Google Assistant integration, and is more expensive.
+The downside is this setup occupies an additional HDMI input.

-Although most receivers likely support CEC active source, not all do.
-Please run through *Checking that active source works with an Xbox on my receiver* with a Pi you already have before buying anything.
+Not all receivers support CEC active source commands.
+Please run through *Checking that active source works with an Xbox on my receiver* with a Pi you already have before buying anything!

 ## Hardware you need: